Flow Meters Market Size and Share

 Research Methodology Framework and Report Scope

-Our study defines the global flow meters market as revenue generated from newly manufactured devices that measure volumetric or mass flow of liquids or gases inside closed piping, covering electromagnetic, ultrasonic, Coriolis, differential-pressure, turbine, vortex, and positive-displacement designs.
-Portable testers shipped with integrated transmitters and embedded firmware are counted within scope.
+For this methodology, the flow meters market covers revenue from newly manufactured devices that measure volumetric or mass flow of liquids or gases inside closed piping, sold into industrial and utility environments.

-Refurbished equipment, stand-alone flow sensors lacking on-board signal processing, rental fleets, and aftermarket calibration or maintenance contracts are excluded.
+Scope exclusions: We exclude refurbished equipment, stand-alone flow sensors without on-board signal processing, rental fleets, and aftermarket calibration or maintenance contracts.

 Segmentation Overview